 The Abridged version:

-- Satsuma oranges are in season, and Zoe B Soderstrom’s salad creation is the perfect vehicle for a colorful and light addition to typical holiday offerings.
+- Satsuma oranges are in season, and Zoe B. Soderstrom’s salad creation is the perfect vehicle for a colorful and light addition to typical holiday offerings.

 - Shaved fennel, walnuts and brown butter vinaigrette complete the picture.